hovermind/Raplin/README.md

 ```
 Normally the last one is marked with `vararg` modifier.
 If `vararg` is not last parameter (i.e. lambda is last parameter), then use parameter name for `vararg` during function call.

-Use the spread operator (prefix the array name with \*) to to pass its contents to the function as variable arguments.
+Use the spread operator (prefix the array name with \*) to pass its contents to the function as variable arguments.
 ```
 val list = asList(-1, 0, *a, 4)
 ```